javiereguiluz/easyadmin/README.md

 ![EasyAdmin, a fast, beautiful and modern admin generator for Symfony applications](/doc/images/easyadmin-promo.jpg)

+## ⚠️ WARNING: This is the 5.x branch of this bundle, which is still in development.
+You probably want to check out the [4.x branch](https://github.com/EasyCorp/EasyAdminBundle/tree/4.x)

 Installation
 ------------

-EasyAdmin 4 requires PHP 8.0.2 or higher and Symfony 5.4 or higher.
+EasyAdmin 5 requires PHP 8.2.0 or higher and Symfony 6.4 or higher.
 Run the following command to install it in your application:

 ```